ghanbarzadeh/memento-mori-python/README.md

 Change the birth date specified in the main.pyw file.
 After, shortcut the main.pyw file to your startup folder.

-A demonstration of the image is shown below:

 <p align="center">
   <img src="https://github.com/agz1997/Death-Wallpaper/blob/main/imagelowres.png?raw=true" />
 </p>